Economic Benefits and Marketing Implications of Co-Labeling Strategies for Small Organic Producers

 • Diversifying the social media platforms.
 Tik-Tok, Snapshat and Twitter seem to be underutilized as a part of farmers promotional tools.
 The online survey suggests that younger buyers more actively use these for most type of content.

 • Evaluating consumers preferences on social and environmental attributes derived from organic and CNG standards.
-Our preliminary findings show that locally grown gets better rating for the 8 social and environmental values tested than USDA Organic and CNG.
+Our findings show that locally grown gets better rating for the 8 social and environmental values tested than USDA Organic and CNG.
 The comparison of labels highlights a consistent higher rating for locally grown compared to production practices.
 A combination of indication of origin in addition to each production practice gets overall better rating than individual label rating, especially for USDA Certified Organic.

 Objective 3: To determine comparative net economic returns that producers may realize under co-labeling strategies and for different produce (enterprise budget, projections and simulations).